BunsDev/iMO/grant.md

 Tether to give QD a way to earn outside of being used in QU!D protocol.
 Potentially, all the sDAI that gets locked in PCV can
 also be deployed as single-sided liquidity in a pool with sDAI and ETH.
 We may extend our medianiser to vote between UNI
-and other liquidity pools (for % of sDAI to lock in AMMs against ETH), but this is seen as V2 feature (given enough interest).
+and other liquidity pools (for % of sDAI to lock in AMMs against ETH), but this is seen as V2 feature (given enough interest),

-Also as part of the 1st milestone, `yo.quid.io` will be the first external operator (QU!D Ltd in BVI) running `frontend` as a fully featured, standalone web application for the protocol (currently just allows minting, and seeing some basic stats: e.g. P&L...etc).
+Also as part of the 1st milestone, `yo.quid.io` will be the first external operator (QU!D Ltd in BVI) running `frontend`
+standalone web application for the protocol (currently just allows minting, and seeing some basic stats: e.g. P&L...etc).

 | Number | Deliverable | Specification |